 Okay - some "investigational facts", but then – what... ?
 Some different scenarios, including such as the owner escaping the country for trouble with the tax authority, went through my head as I walked around the car as the winter sun was about to set.
 But...
 When thinking about it, if it was a Bentley, the "problem-with-the-taxman" story would have made more sense as this Ford is after all very basic indeed.
 Maybe we're more into a story with someone getting older and suddenly just perishing, leaving no relatives behind.
 Whatever, it is thoughtful, I believe.
 Could it be that this was the "company executive car" and it was left together with the rest of the premises here, which presumably went out of business around that time... ?

-Maybe the story is just as simple and boring as that someone dumped it here due to reliability issues and severe rust problems (a fair guess after all) and removed the license plates...
+Maybe the story is just as simple and boring as that someone dumped it here due to reliability issues , a failed MOT topped with severe rust problems (a fair guess after all).
+Back then, it was expensive to get rid of a rotten car, so they were often abandoned somewhere remote with the license plates removed.